 The correlation between logic and magic is apparent.
-As logic rises, magic dwindles.
+As logic

 This year was interesting.
 Santa has been on shaky grounds.
 But she didn’t want to take any chances – just in case.
 I can almost see her holding on tight – trying to believe – even when a part of her brain (and friends?) are telling her otherwise.